Call now: 252-767-6166

 September 5, 2002

-Oracle9i introduces a new feature that simplifies tablespace creation.
+Oracle9i first introduced a new feature that simplifies tablespace creation.
 This new feature, Oracle Managed Files (OMF), makes life easier for Oracle DBAs by removing the tedium from creating and managing Oracle data files.

 Before OMF, Oracle DBAs had to take several manual steps before adding a data file.
 A simple example of these steps follows, but note that you must know the location of the directory that contains the Oracle data files: